 This type of license is available for Attended, Studio, and StudioX Robots.

 A type of license that empowers the user.
-It enables him or her to register any number of Robots on any machine, as long as the same Active Directory username is present on all of them.
+It enables them to register any number of Robots on any machine, as long as the same Active Directory username is present on all of them.
 The user is not allowed to use multiple Robots simultaneously.

 This type of license is available for Attended, Studio, and StudioX Robots.

 A type of license that helps users that work in shifts, as licenses are consumed only when you actually want to use a Robot.

 A concurrent license is consumed in Orchestrator, depending on its type, when: